Guseyn/guseyn.com/web-app/static/md/posts/chat-app-in-ehtml.md

 </e-form>
 ```

-**&lt;e-form&gt;** allows us to send messages in **JSON** format.
+**<e-form>** allows us to send messages in **JSON** format.
 We are using `name` attributes as keys in that JSON payload.
 In this case, it's `userName`, `userColor` and `messageText`.
 As you, we also can add CSS classes for validation.
-In the button, we specify `data-socket`, it tells **&lt;e-form&gt;** that we send our message to specified socket.
+In the button, we specify `data-socket`, it tells **<e-form>** that we send our message to specified socket.
 When you press that button, the form gets submitted (if it's valid).
 Also, there is a property `isValid` in the form that you can use in event listeners.
 Here, if everything is okay, we can also update a view with the message by `mapToTemplate()` function.
 In most cases web sockets on servers are implmented in a such way that you don't get your own messages, therefore you can just insert your message in the message box and adjust your scroll position as well.

 Instead of `document.querySelector('#message-text-1').value`, you can implement memory storage for messages.
 Also you combine all actions in one function somewhere in JavaScript.
 <br>